 Happiness is the key to success.
 If you love what you are doing, you will be successful.

 Spreading Good Fortune Around the World

 Before launching into Good Fortune Soap, let me introduce a 10-year old girl named Jennifer.

 I was a clever and adventurous girl who passed the time inventing, crafting, and annoying my brother.
-My family was never certain if I would spring out of bed as an Indian, comedian, or zoo keeper-whoever I was, each day was an exciting journey.
+My family was never certain if I would spring out of bed as a Disney character, comedian, or zoo keeper-whoever I was, each day was an exciting journey.
 I was dedicated to living life to the full.
 Fearlessly I took (still take) risks!
 On one day, I decided that our family’s pet, Snoopy, needed a snazzy new haircut.
 Our entire neighborhood laughed at my horrible grooming skills, but Snoopy didn’t laugh!